 - Keep loads low to the ground

-- Ensure the load is completely stable and secure before operation
+- Ensure the load is completely stable and secure before operating a forklift

 - Drive slow around turns and be sure to honk to warn any oncoming traffic